roy-adler/terraform-plan-reader/README.md

 ## Features

-- 📊 **Summary Statistics**: Quick overview of resources to be added, changed, destroyed, and moved
+- 📊 **Summary Statistics**: Quick overview of resources to be added, changed, replaced, destroyed, and moved
 - 🎨 **Color-Coded Output**: Visual distinction between different action types
   - 🟢 Green: Resources to be created
   - 🟡 Yellow: Resources to be modified/changed
+  - 💗 Pink: Resources to be replaced
   - 🔴 Red: Resources to be destroyed
   - 🔵 Blue: Resources to be moved
 - 📋 **Multiple View Modes**:
-  - Resources grouped by action type (created, modified, destroyed, moved)
+  - Resources grouped by action type (created, modified, replaced, destroyed, moved)
   - Alphabetically sorted list with color coding
   - Module-based grouping with action summaries
+  - Group modules with identical changes together
-- ⚙️ **Flexible Options**: Limit output, group by module, and more
+- ⚙️ **Flexible Options**: Limit output, group by module, show detailed changes, and more
+- ✅ **CI/CD Ready**: GitHub Actions workflow for validation and automated releases

 ## Requirements